 The record identifiers used in the B&I and LLFS microdata are consistent across both files.
 This is to facilitate data linkage between the two files and enable further analysis.

-The B&I survey is collected by personal interview from a random person aged 18 years and over in private dwellings from 1/16th of the Labour Force Survey (LFS) sample (selected from the 'outgoing rotation group' - people who are in their final month of selection in the LFS).
+The B&I survey is collected by personal interview from a random person aged 18 years and over in private dwellings from 1/8th of the Labour Force Survey (LFS) sample (selected from the 'outgoing rotation group' - people who are in their final month of selection in the LFS).
 This means that most records on the LLFS will not have a corresponding B&I record.
-From January 2023, the proportion was increased to 1/8th of the LFS sample.
+Prior to January 2023, the proportion was 1/16th of the LFS sample.

 The B&I survey is collected monthly, with the sample pooled over a financial year.
 The survey month identifier (ABSMID), which indicates the month of collection, has been included to facilitate data linkage to the LLFS.
 While this can provide monthly sub-samples, it is recommended that in most cases the microdata should be analysed using the whole financial year sample, using the 'Reference year' (REFYEAR) identifier to mark different points in time.